 The problem is that most users rely on home internet connections.
 Bandwidth and network conditions for these connections fluctuate throughout the day and could impact the viewing experience.
 The devices they use also vary in processing power and playback ability.

-That’s why it’s crucial for today’s broadcasters to keep viewers in mind when putting together a video streaming workflow.
+That’s why it’s crucial for today’s broadcasters to keep viewers in mind when putting together an adaptive video streaming workflow.
 For most companies, that means using adaptive bitrate streaming to optimize streaming quality.

 In this article, we’ll dive into what adaptive bitrate streaming is and how it works.
-We’ll also look at what makes up a streaming profile and how brands can implement adaptive bitrate streaming themselves.
+We’ll also look at what makes up a streaming profile and how brands can implement ABR streaming themselves.

 Let’s get into it.